The Beatles' 1964 North American tour: Kansas City

 On 17 September, the Beatles played in Kansas City's Municipal Stadium to around 20,000 spectators, roughly half the stadium's capacity.
 Breaking with their trend of only playing released material, they covered "Kansas City"/"Hey, Hey, Hey, Hey" to what Beatles historian Mark Lewisohn writes was "an especially uproarious reception".
 The Thursday night show was a net loss for Finley, though he explained afterwards, "I don't consider it any loss at all.
 The Beatles were brought here for the enjoyment of the children in this area and watching them last night they had complete enjoyment."

 Return to New York

 The Beatles performed a charity concert in New York City on 20 September.
 Titled "An Evening With The Beatles", the show aided the United Cerebral Palsy of New York City and Retarded Infants Services.

 Legacy

 Writer June Skinner Sawyers describes the tour as "the first major rock-and-roll concert tour in the history of popular music".

 In response to Larry Kane asking if there was anything he cherished about the tour, Lennon replied: "Well, just the whole thing.
 It's been fantastic.
 We will probably never do another tour like it.
 It could never be the same as this one and it's probably something we will remember the rest of our days.
 It's just been marvelous."

 The Beatles returned to North America in 1965 and 1966.

 Set list

-According to Walter Everett (lead singers appear in parenthesis):
+According to Walter Everett (lead singers appear in parentheses):